 12. Use curtains as a decorative backdrop

-You can use patterned curtains to create a design statement – almost like a backdrop to the rest of your scheme, this will work especially well if the fabric is quite sheer and light can seep through them.
-We asked Emily Mould, Design Director at Romo (opens in new tab) and Black Edition (opens in new tab) for her advice on using patterns.
+Great for modern curtain ideas, you can use patterned curtains to create a design statement – almost like a backdrop to the rest of your scheme, this will work especially well if the fabric is quite sheer and light can seep through them.
+We asked Emily Mould, Design Director at Romo and Black Edition for her advice on using patterns.

 ‘Creating a maximalist statement has evolved to become much more considered, moving away from the pattern clash of the past.
 Choose a hero pattern and introduce color, print and texture around it, allowing the design to take centerstage whilst layers of print and color add depth and textural touches to make a harmonious interior.’

 13. Work with the room proportions you have